-- Crop and livestock breeding that is focused on climate resilience - Soil management techniques that create drought tolerance and erosion resistance - Capital improvements, such as landscape level water management, high tunnel construction, and irrigation systems that will add to farmers' ability to withstand erratic weather - Carbon credit redemption payment programs to farmers for new and existing conservation practices that trap carbon in the soil.
+- Crop and livestock breeding that is focused on climate resilience - Soil management techniques that create drought tolerance and erosion resistance - Capital improvements, such as landscape level water management, high tunnel construction, and irrigation systems that will add to farmers' ability to withstand erratic weather

+• Carbon credit redemption payment programs to farmers for new and existing conservation practices that trap carbon.
+NJFB shall explore standardization of metrics that could be used in a carbon credit program.